MathijsHofkens/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-access-permissions.md

 ## Step 3: Validate against Your intended settings

 Compare the displayed access setting with what you selected during setup.
-If you used the **Quick setup** flow, be aware that:
+If you used the **Quick setup** flow, note that:

 - For connectors that support access permissions, the default should be **Only people with access**.
-- For connectors that do not support access permissions, the default is **Everyone**, and admins are notified.
+- For connectors that don't support access permissions, the default is **Everyone**, and admins are notified.

 ## Step 4: If the setting ss incorrect

-If the access permission does not match your intended configuration, you must:
+If the access permissions don't match your intended configuration, you must:
 1. **Delete** the existing connection.
 2. **Recreate** the connection using the **Custom setup** flow to explicitly configure access permissions.